 Computer networks are made up of both hardware and software, and engineers understand how all these different systems and subsystems are working together, where the vulnerabilities lie, and how to fix them.

-Later into their career, engineers have lots of options to transition to other jobs in the same way that analysts can.
+Later in their career, engineers have lots of options to transition to other jobs in the same way that analysts can.
 In fact, engineers often switch into analyst roles, as well as systems architecture and consulting (we’ll talk more about consulting below!).

-Skills needed for cyber security engineering jobs:
+Skills needed for cybersecurity engineering jobs:

-Entry-level cyber security engineer roles need a sound technical understanding of information systems, security systems, and how computer networks work.
+Entry-level cybersecurity engineer roles need a sound technical understanding of information systems, security systems, and how computer networks work.

-They also need to be well versed in information assurance and cryptography – making sure data is secure across the network, and looking for points of vulnerability.
+They also need to be well-versed in information assurance and cryptography – making sure data is secure across the network, and looking for points of vulnerability.

 The fundamentals of network security are also useful at this level.
 This is not just about understanding how computers work and talk to each other, but how to engineer, design and create security systems.

-Common cyber security engineering job titles:
+Common cybersecurity engineering job titles:

-National average salary for Security Engineer: ~$113,000
+National average salary for Security Engineer: ~$152,000

 National average salary for Pen Tester: ~$116,000

-Cyber security consulting careers
+Cybersecurity consulting careers

-As well as working in analyst and engineering roles for in-house security teams, cyber security specialists can also become independent consultants.
+As well as working in analyst and engineering roles for in-house security teams, cybersecurity specialists can also become independent consultants.

-Security consultants focus on protecting their client’s networks, by assessing them and suggesting new protocols, policies and security plans to improve the security of their networks.
+Security consultants focus on protecting their client’s networks, by assessing them and suggesting new protocols, policies, and security plans to improve the security of their networks.
 They can either work in-house (commonly as sales engineers) or within a consulting firm.

-They typically have a generalist skillset spanning across both analytics and engineering.
+They typically have a generalist skillset spanning both analytics and engineering.
 People who start at entry-level working for an in-house security team — in both analytics and engineering — often move into consulting further into their career.

-Dr. Bret Fund
+Posted by Dr. Bret Fund / May 7, 2020